Roger Federer's Last Match Ends in Loss With Rafael Nadal at Laver Cup

-Roger Federer’s last match ends in loss with Rafael Nadal at Laver Cup originally appeared on NBC Sports Chicago
+Roger Federer’s last match ends in loss with Rafael Nadal at Laver Cup originally appeared on NBC Sports Boston

 Roger Federer’s last tennis match ended in a narrow defeat.